oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 {% img blog/kubernetes-jhipster-aws/encrypting-client-secret.png alt:"Encrypting the client secret" width:"800" %}{: .center-image }

-Copy that value, including the `{cipher}` part, and past it back over the old value.
+Copy that value, including the `{cipher}` part, and paste it back over the old value.

 ```yaml
 registration: